nwatx/whs-cpt-public/README.md

 ## About

 The Westlake High School Competitive Programming Tournament (WHS-CPT) is an annual computer science competition held at Westlake.
-WHSCPT 2021 will be held online using the HackerRank platform.
+WHS-CPT 2021 will be held online using the HackerRank platform.
 There will be one division containing a fair share of both beginner and advanced problems.
 For any questions go to this [Google Form](https://forms.gle/RbtGpYLuZUQuWBqv6)

 If you are not registered already, you can do so [here](https://forms.gle/fcmr9fb9rxgRyi49A).